Grab a group discount and take your team to TC Sessions: Mobility 2021 – TechCrunch

 You’ll hear from CEOs like Starship Technologies’ Ahti Heinla.
 The company’s been busy testing delivery robots in real-world markets.
 Don’t miss his discussion touching on challenges ranging from technology to red tape and what it might take to make last-mile robotic delivery a mainstream reality.

 Taking your team also makes you a highly efficient networking unit.
-Find ad hoc opportunities in the virtual platform’s chat feature or use CrunchMatch, our AI-powered platform to zero in on the people best aligned with your business goals.
+Find ad hoc opportunities in the virtual platform’s chat feature or use CrunchMatch, our AI-powered platform, to zero in on the people best aligned with your business goals.
 Schedule virtual product demos, pitch investors or recruit new talent.

-TC Sessions: Mobility 2021 take place on June 9, but if you want to take your team — and save 25% in the process — it’s now o’clock.
-Buy your group discount passes before the early bird price disappears on May 5 at 11:59 pm (PT).
+TC Sessions: Mobility 2021 takes place on June 9, but if you want to take your team — and save 25% in the process — it’s now o’clock.
+Buy your group discount passes before the early-bird price disappears on May 5 at 11:59 pm (PT).
 Grab your cohort and go!

 Is your company interested in sponsoring or exhibiting at TC Sessions: Mobility 2021?
 Contact our sponsorship sales team by filling out this form.